-The most useful level is a 2- or 4-foot carpenter's (or spirit) level.
+The most useful level is a two- or four-foot carpenter's (or spirit) level.
 If you plan to do a lot of home remodeling, you will appreciate having both.
 The best bargains have tough aluminum frames.

-A 9-inch torpedo level is easy to store in a tool box and is useful for checking short spans.
+A nine-inch torpedo level is easy to store in a toolbox and is useful for checking short spans.
 Do not rely on the accuracy of a torpedo level over long spans.

 04 of 11

-A 25-footer with a 1-inch wide tape will handle nearly every measuring need you have.Continue to 5 of 11 below.
+A 25-footer with a one-inch wide tape will handle nearly every measuring need you have.Continue to 5 of 11 below.

 05 of 11

-I've owned several basic, battery-operated Zircon models that have proven to be reasonably reliable with drywall walls and ceilings.
-On thicker plaster walls, I've often had success using the metal-sensing setting on the stud finder, which can detect the nails used to secure wood lath to studs.
+Battery-operated Zircon stud finder models have proven to be reasonably reliable with drywall walls and ceilings.
+On thicker plaster walls, you can often find success using the metal-sensing setting on the stud finder, which can detect the nails used to secure wood lath to studs.

-I also frequently use a $15 Stud 4 Sure magnetic tool, which can quickly locate the screws or nails holding drywall to studs.
+You can also use $15 Stud 4 Sure magnetic tool, which can quickly locate the screws or nails holding drywall to studs.
 You can have the same success with a few rare earth magnets.

 06 of 11

 A curved claw hammer can drive and remove nails.
-I favor a 20-ounce version with a smooth face and straight (as opposed to curled) claw.
-Some will prefer a lighter hammer, but I wouldn't go below 16 ounces.
+Some favor a 20-ounce version with a smooth face and straight (as opposed to curled) claw.
+Some will prefer a lighter hammer, but we don't recommend to go below 16 ounces.
 Steel and fiberglass handles are best.

 07 of 11

-ScrewdriverI have a dozen or more screwdrivers, but the one I use most often is a 4-in-1 model that allows me to switch quickly between straight-slot or Phillips-head needs, in two standard sizes.
+Everyone usually has a dozen or more screwdrivers, but we recommend a four-in-one model that allows you to switch quickly between straight-slot or Phillips-head needs, in two standard sizes.

 08 of 11